 WhiskyCast is where it all begins.
-Now in our 9th year, each weekly episode brings you the latest in whisky news, along with the latest events, tasting notes, comments from other listeners, and the weekly “In-Depth” segment features interviews with the people who help make whisky the “water of life”.
+Now completing our 10th year, each weekly episode brings you the latest in whisky news, along with the latest events, tasting notes, comments from other listeners, and the weekly “In-Depth” segment features interviews with the people who help make whisky the “water of life”.

 Malt Advocate Magazine handed out its annual awards at this week’s WhiskyFest New York, and you’ll hear from some of this year’s winners in this episode, including Jim Rutledge of Distillery of the Year Winner Four Roses and two of the three Lifetime Achievement Award winners: Kenny Gray of Oban and veteran Buffalo Trace warehouse manager Ronnie Eddins (next time, we’ll hear from Isle of Jura’s Willie Tait).
 In the news, the latest on Springbank, The Macallan gets artsy, and Jeff Arnett’s having a ball as the new master distiller at Jack Daniels.

 Links: WhiskyFest | Springbank | The Macallan | Jim Beam | Jack Daniel’s | Ardmore | Classic Malts | Milroy’s of Soho | Bayway World of Liquors | “Movember” | Malt Maniacs | Four Roses | Heaven Hill | Tomatin/The Antiquary | Buffalo Trace | Penderyn